Botanical Name: Epiphyllum spp.

 Big, cup-shaped blooms in gorgeous colors make orchid cactus a joy to grow.
 Show it off in a hanging basket and allow the long stems to cascade over the pot.

-Flowers emerge at the ends of the stems in spring, and can be 4-6 in (10-15 cm) wide.
-Most epiphyllum grown today are hybrids and may be pink, red, white, yellow, orange, purple or bicolored.
-Give your cactus plenty of light and you'll enjoy months of blooms.
+Flowers emerge at the ends of the stems, and can be 4-8 in (10-20 cm) wide.
+Most Epiphyllum grown today are hybrids and may be pink, red, white, yellow, orange, purple or bicolored.
+Give your tropical cactus plenty of light and you'll enjoy months of blooms.

 Don't toss out those orchid cactus cuttings!
 Propagate them to get more of these captivating plants.